solita/docker-ansible-ssh/README.md

       -p 2222 \
       ansible@localhost

 The `-o` switches disable host key checking.
-Without them, SSH will refuse to connect when you use the port `2222` for another container with a different host key. **You should only disable host key checking when there is no chance of a man-in-the-middle attack** (e.g. when you're connecting to a container running on the same physical host)!
+Without them, SSH will refuse to connect when you use the port `2222` for another container with a different host key. **You should only disable host key checking when there is no chance of a man-in-the-middle attack** (i.e. only when you're connecting to a container running on the same physical host)!

 The `-A` switch enables agent forwarding.